SLPeoples/Various-UW-Coursework/readMe.md

+Various assignments and projects from my undergraduate studies.
+And exhaustive list of all courses is below.

-# Courses taken at the University of Washington
+# University of Washington Courses

 ## Winter 2017
 1. Computational Biology